Here are the answers to some commonly asked questions about school district budgets in New York.

-A: The tax levy limit is the highest allowable tax levy (before exemptions) a school district can propose as part of its annual budget.
-When staying at or below the tax levy limit, budget proposals can be approved by a simple majority of voters (50 percent + 1) is required.
-Any proposed tax levy amount above this limit would require approval by a supermajority (60 percent or more) of voters.
+The tax levy limit is the highest allowable tax levy (before exemptions) that a school district can propose as part of its annual budget.
+When staying at or below the tax levy limit, budget proposals can be approved by a simple majority of voters (50 percent + 1).
+Any proposed tax levy amount above this limit would require budget approval by a supermajority (60 percent or more) of voters.
 The tax levy limit sets a threshold requiring districts to obtain a higher level of community support for a proposed tax levy above a certain amount.

 Q: What happens if the budget is defeated?

-A: Under state law, if the school budget is defeated, the board of education can put the same or a modified budget up for another vote on the third Tuesday in June, or immediately adopt a contingent budget.
+Under New York state law, if the school budget is defeated, the board of education typically has two options: put the same or a modified budget up for another vote on the third Tuesday in June, or immediately adopt a contingent budget.
 If residents defeat the proposed budget during a second vote, the board must adopt a contingent budget.
 However, given the delay in this year’s initial vote to June 9, the date in law for a revote of June 16 would not be possible.
 The district is seeking further guidance on what options may be available in the event that a revote is necessary.

 Q: What is a contingent budget?

-A: Under a contingent budget a school district must adopt a budget with no tax levy increase and eliminate all non-contingent expenses such as certain student supplies, certain equipment purchases and the free community use of school facilities (the district must charge a fee).
-The administrative budget would also be subject to restrictions.
+State law mandates that under a contingent budget, a school district must adopt a budget with no tax levy increase and eliminate all non-contingent expenses, such as certain student supplies, certain equipment purchases and the free community use of school facilities (the district must charge a fee).
+The administrative budget would also be subject to certain restrictions.

-Q: What is a “fund balance” and how does it help offset my school taxes?
+Q: What is a “fund balance” and how does it help offset the amount of my school taxes?

-A: A fund balance is created when a district receives more revenue than expected and/or spends less than the amount budgeted.
+A fund balance is created when a district receives more revenue than expected and/or spends less than the amount budgeted.
 As part of the 2020-21 budget, Florida UFSD plans to allocate $140,000 from its fund balance to lower the total tax levy and reduce the tax impact on district residents in the coming year.

 Q: How could STAR reduce my school taxes?

 New York State’s School Tax Relief Program, or STAR, provides partial school property tax savings to eligible homeowners.
 Most New Yorkers who own and live in their homes are eligible for STAR savings on their primary residences.
-There are two STAR programs with different eligibility requirements.
+There are two STAR programs, Basic and Enhanced, with different eligibility requirements.
 More information can be found at: https://www.tax.ny.gov/pit/property/star/eligibility.htm

 Q: Are taxpayers’ STAR savings factored into the budget?